KhaledDev/NextBot-Recreation-Project/README.md

  # What Does This Project have:
   1. Basic AI that mimics Nextbots.
-  2. Online multipler using Photon.
+  2. Online multiplayer using Photon.
   3. 4 Starting bots (Andrew Tate,GigaChad,IShowSpeed,SuperIdol)

  **Sources**